isabella232/bots-workshop/README.md

 <img src="img/welcome-message-widget.png?raw=true" width="300" />

 ### Actions and Prompts
 Bots require a prompt to start the conversation so it knows a user has started an interaction.
 Otherwise it could send an unlimited number of messages without any user interaction.
 The follow up actions can collect information from quick replies or user input, send images or text, and branch to other parts of the boarder conversation tree.
-When an action is configured to take in user input, the bot will use natural language processing to try and pick out the relevent information from the user response.
+When an action is configured to take in user input, the bot will use natural language processing to try and pick out the relevant information from the user response.
 For example if I configure my bot to save information to the contact address field, it will specifically look for an address.

 ![Alt text](img/actions.png?raw=true "actions")